Supplements and Herbs to Support Joint Health

 Swanson Ultra High Absorption TheracurminTM

 TheracurminTM is a proprietary turmeric preparation featuring finely milled turmeric in a colloidal suspension with glycerin and gum ghatti, which is a complex polysaccharide derived from the sap of the ghatti tree.
 This formula offers dramatically enhanced bioavailability to increase curcumin levels in the blood.
 Human trials show that TheracurminTM is more than 27 times more bioavailable than standard curcumin.

 6. Vitamin D for Joint Health

 You may know vitamin D as the "sunshine vitamin" since our bodies make it when our skin is exposed to the sun.
-This essential nutrient is well-known for helping support many areas of health, including healthy bones and teeth, cardiovascular health, muscle support and more.21 But does vitamin D support joint health?
+This essential nutrient is well-known for helping support many areas of health, including healthy bones and teeth, brain and cardiovascular health, muscle health and even supporting immune function.21 But does vitamin D support joint health?

 The answer to that isn’t so simple.
-Studies have repeatedly found low levels of vitamin D in people with joint concerns, which means there may be a link between vitamin D and joint health.21 And some researchers believe low vitamin D levels may complicate joint issues.21 While vitamin D deficiency may be associated with joint issues, there is no conclusive evidence that vitamin D supplementation provides specific joint health benefits for those with adequate vitamin D levels.
+Studies have repeatedly found low levels of vitamin D in people with joint concerns, which means there may be a link between vitamin D and joint health.21 And some researchers believe low vitamin D levels may complicate joint issues.21 While vitamin D deficiency may be associated with joint issues, there's no conclusive evidence that vitamin D supplementation provides specific joint health benefits for those with adequate vitamin D levels.

-But if you consider the fact that most Americans are deficient in vitamin D, and combine that knowledge with an awareness of the large number of people in the US who have joint health concerns, the potential link between vitamin D and joint health shouldn’t be ignored.1,22,23 We should all do our best to make sure we get our daily recommended intake of vitamin D, as there are plenty of reasons beyond joint health to do so.
+But if you consider the fact that most Americans consume less than the recommended amounts of vitamin D, and combine that knowledge with an awareness of the large number of people in the US who have joint health concerns, the potential link between vitamin D and joint health shouldn’t be ignored.1,22,23

-According to recommendations by the Food and Nutrition Board (FNB), healthy adults between 19 and 70 years of age should get 600 IU of vitamin D each day, and adults over 71 should get 800 IU each day.24 Although we can get vitamin D from food sources, sometimes this can be difficult, however, daily intake levels can easily be achieved with vitamin D supplements.
+According to recommendations by the US Food and Nutrition Board (FNB), healthy adults between 19 and 70 years of age should get 600 IU of vitamin D each day, while adults over 71 should get 800 IU each day.24 This added amount is because our bodies become less efficient at producing vitamin D as we age.
+Although we can get vitamin D from food sources, sometimes this can be difficult.
+However, recommended daily intake levels can easily be achieved with vitamin D supplements.

 How Does Vitamin D Support Joint Health?